lulab/COME_beta/README.md

 COME requires R(>=2.15.2) and R packages "randomForest" and "rhd5" pre-installed in a linux system.

 #### COME doesn't need installation.
-1. users need to download the [bin folder](https://github.com/rnaseqsucks/COME_test2/edit/master/README.md) (which contains source codes and level 2 models) from the github into his working directory.
+1. users need to download the [scripts and models](https://github.com/rnaseqsucks/COME_test2) (which contains source codes and level 2 models) from the github into his working directory.
+Make sure all the files are in one folder, hereafter, we name this folder the bin folder.
 2. Second, users need to download and unzip the [CPL files](http://lulab.life.tsinghua.edu.cn/RNAfinder/come/CPL_files.tar.gz).
 The unzipped files need to be placed in the bin folder under your working directory.

 # 2. Usage